Analysis | Which parts of the sprawling effort to steal the presidency bear Trump’s fingerprints?

 More dire, that is, in legal terms.
 Again, Trump bears sole, direct responsibility for what happened in the weeks after Nov.
 3. Everything flows from his decision to present a fraudulent case against Joe Biden’s victory.
 Without Trump’s cheerleading, none of the revelations that recently emerged would have gotten any traction, if they’d been considered in the first place.

 But that culpability is not legal culpability, and the possible illegal acts of those working to advance his goals are not necessarily acts for which he bears responsibility.
-The United States is left in a weird position: knowing that a former president tried to steal an election but unable to immediately figure out how to hold him accountable for doing so.
+The United States is left in a weird position: knowing that a president tried to steal an election but unable to immediately figure out how to hold him accountable for doing so.